 The barbarism and cruelty that exists in our world is brought into perspective in the quiet beauty of this place

-To all the Cathedral staff and congregations, most especially to the Reverend Sarah Murray, Provost, and to Bishop Mark Strange, Jonathan extends heartfelt thanks.
+Jonathan extends his thanks to all Cathedral staff and congregations, especially to the Reverend Sarah Murray, Provost, and Bishop Mark Strange.